banramlo/banramlo.github.io/_posts/2021-03-19-Parallel graph algorithm(1).md

     </div>
 </div>

-Now, it can be parallelized per vetex at the same depth.
+Now, it can be parallelized per vetices at the same depth.

 <div class="algorithm">
     $\operatorname{for} i \leftarrow 0, \cdots, |V| - 1 \operatorname{in} \operatorname{parellel}$<br>